 Certain information contained herein may be “forward-looking” in nature.
 Due to various risks and uncertainties, actual events or results or the actual performance of the Fund may differ materially from those reflected or contemplated in such forward-looking information.
 As such, undue reliance should not be placed on such information.
 Forward-looking statements may be identified by the use of terminology including, but not limited to, “may,” “will,” “should,” “expect,” “anticipate,” “target,” “project,” “estimate,” “intend,” “continue” or “believe” or the negatives thereof or other variations thereon or comparable terminology.

 Simon Quick Advisors is neither a law firm nor a certified public accounting firm and no portion of the presentation content should be construed as legal or accounting advice.
 Please remember to contact Simon Quick Advisors, in writing, if there are any changes in your personal/financial situation or investment objectives for the purpose of reviewing/evaluating/revising our previous recommendations and/or services.
-Simon Quick Advisors is an SEC registered investment advisor with offices in Morristown, NJ; Chattanooga, TN; and Denver, CO.
+Simon Quick Advisors, LLC (Simon Quick) is an SEC registered investment adviser with a principal place of business in Morristown, NJ.
+Simon Quick may only transact business in states in which it is registered, or qualifies for an exemption or exclusion from registration requirements.
 A copy our written disclosure brochure discussing our advisory services and fees is available upon request.
 References as being "registered" does not imply a certain level of education or expertise.